 Here are some personal reflections.
 I offer them in the spirit of dialogue and exchange, and look forward to hearing your thoughts about, and experiences with, this principle.

 The central idea seems simple – don’t run after pleasures but don’t deny them either; enjoy them when they present themselves.
-To search for a pleasure when it is a absent, or reject it when it is present, are two seemingly very different things, but both are ways you harm yourself, both carry suffering with them.
+To search for a pleasure when it is a absent, or reject it when it is present, are two seemingly very different things, but both can be ways you harm yourself, both carry suffering with them.

 Another very important thing to notice is that, like all the others, this principle should not be taken in isolation.
 None of the principles should be applied by itself, and none of them should be interpreted in ways that oppose any of the others.
 For example, in this case there is another principle that says, “When you harm others you remain enchained.
 When you treat others as you would have them treat you, you liberate yourself”.